natalieagus/50005/docs/Problem Set/05-deadlock.md

   <li><strong>Circular wait:</strong> Not present.
 T1 is not waiting for anything.
 Therefore, this is not a classical deadlock, but it is a form of indefinite blocking.</li>
 </ul>

-<p><strong>3.</strong> Priority inheritance allows T1 to temporarily inherit the higher priority of T2.
+<p>Priority inheritance allows T1 to temporarily inherit the higher priority of T2.
 This ensures that T1 will get CPU time and release the lock quickly.
 Once it does, T2 can proceed, and T1 reverts to its original priority.
 This eliminates the priority inversion.</p>

-<p><strong>4.</strong> If priority inheritance is unavailable, an alternative is to use a **priority ceiling protocol**, where any thread acquiring a lock temporarily runs at the highest priority of any thread that may need it.
+<p>If priority inheritance is unavailable, an alternative is to use a **priority ceiling protocol**, where any thread acquiring a lock temporarily runs at the highest priority of any thread that may need it.
 Another option is to design systems such that low-priority threads do not hold locks required by high-priority ones, or to avoid holding locks for extended periods.
 Using non-blocking data structures or message-passing models may also help avoid this situation entirely.</p>

 </p></div><br>